Kathia301m/Getting-and-Cleaning-Data-Course-Project/codebook.md

 This code book describes :

-* The data
+* The data (data sources, dataset description, files)
-* The variables
-* All the transformations performed to clean up the data and get tidy data
+* The variables and all the transformations performed to clean up the data and get tidy data

 ## The Data